More than 40 varieties of peaches are grown in Georgia, and they are at their peak from May to August.

 Closer to the coast, the Oprah-endorsed Savannah Bee Company is a notable honey purveyor that also offers honey-based body-care items, candles and much more.
 Be sure to stop at the honey-tasting bar, where visitors sample and pick favorites before taking bottles home.

 The state's bottled goodness reaches beyond food: Wines enjoy a big presence in the Northeast Georgia Mountains.
 Sip varietals from one of the region's many vineyards, including Crane Creek Vineyards, located in the shadow of Georgia's highest peak of Brasstown Bald.

 Explore the Appalachian mountains as you journey along the Unicoi Wine Trail, which connects six of North Georgia's award-winning wineries.

 Known around the world, the sweet Vidalia onion's namesake town is a must-see when exploring local flavors.
 Tour the Vidalia Onion Museum, and explore the historic downtown with unique shops and restaurants.
-When in season, area chefs and restaurants feature fresh-from-the-field Vidalia onions on their menus, such as the delicious Vidalia onion strudel at Elements Bistro & Grill in Lyons.
+When in season, area chefs and restaurants feature fresh-from-the-field Vidalia onions on their menus.

 Chefs, restaurants, and food lovers across the state are enamored with Georgia's rich and flavorful bounty.
 With so much farm-fresh variety paired with creative talent, Georgia's culinary landscape is ripe for exploration.